hasithajayasundara/connector-sonarqube/README.md

 ## Quick Testing

 You can easily test the following actions using the `sample.bal` file.
-- Run `ballerina run /samples/sonarqube Bballerina.conf=path/to/conf/file/server-config-file-name.conf` from you sonarqube connector directory.
+- Run `ballerina run /samples/sonarqube Bballerina.conf=path/to/conf/file/server-config-file-name.conf` "Project_Name" from you sonarqube connector directory.

 ## Working with SonarQube connector actions